 On March 23, 2010, the Company acquired 100% ownership interest in LSCLP.
-The acquisition occurred on the date of closing the Company's IPO and through the indirect acquisition of all of the outstanding limited partnership interests in LSCLP and the common shares of Leisureworld Senior Care GP Inc., the general partner of LSCLP.
+The acquisition occurred on the date of closing the Company's IPO and through an indirect acquisition the Company acquired all of the outstanding limited partnership interests in LSCLP and the common shares of Leisureworld Senior Care GP Inc., the general partner of LSCLP.
 Goodwill in the amount of \$91,466 was recognized as the difference between the fair value of assets and liabilities acquired and the consideration paid.
 None of the goodwill recognized is expected to be deductible for tax purposes.